Actindo-AG/Documentation/PIM/Troubleshooting/03_MissingStockValue.md

 #### Error Description

-In a products attribute field with the *Stock Value* data type is no stock displayed, although a stock is specified in the *Warehouse* module.
+No stock is displayed in a product attribute field with the *Stock Value* data type, although a stock is specified in the *Warehouse* module.

 Follow the instructions below to display the stock in the product view.